Ian-Blanshard/MP4-Coffee-Shop/README.md

 #### The color scheme for the site

-The colour scheme for the site is a simple black and white style, this was what I began building the site with and as I added features I thought it looked nice and kept the store user friendly.
+The colour scheme for the site is a simple black and white style, this was what I began building the site with and as I added features I thought it looked nice and kept the store user-friendly.
 Although if I had more time I would have like to experiment with other options.
 I chose to focus on building the features of the store.

 #### The fonts used for the site

-The fonts used for the site were from google fonts.
+The fonts used for the site were from Google fonts.

 I chose a serif font 'Lobster' for some of the titles.

 I chose a sans-serif font 'Lato' for the majority of the site, including the part in which readability was of high importance, such as checkout pages.

-Both fonts have fallbacks of serif and sans-serif in case there was an issues with font loading or support.
+Both fonts have fallbacks of serif and sans-serif in case there was an issue with font loading or support.

 <br>